IBM-Cloud/nodejs-MEAN-stack/README.md

 The link above should have opened a schematics workspace in the create dialog with the github repository pre-configured and terraform 1.4 selected.
 Change the **Workspace name**, **Resource group**, and **Location** as desired.
 This will be the resource group of the workspace.
 The resource group of the resources created will be configured in schematics.
 Click **Create**.

-## Provision as a Deployable Architecture
+## Create pricate catalog for a Deployable Architecture
 In the IBM Cloud create a private catalog and then add a product to the catalog:
 - Product type: Deployable architecture
 - Deliver method: Terraform